India may give reprieve to solar projects delayed by coronavirus fallout

 “We will definitely consider the applications of developers for an extension of timelines provided there is evidence (to prove that the project has been affected due to coronavirus),” Kumar told Reuters.

-Some of the companies running up against the July 2020 deadline include Acme Solar, Aditya Birla Renewables and SoftBank-backed SB Energy.
+Some of the companies running up against the July 2020 deadline include Aditya Birla Renewables and SoftBank-backed SB Energy.

+Acme Solar also has solar projects but said it did not face a July 2020 deadline.

 “None of our projects are affected due to the coronavirus,” said a spokesman for Acme Solar.